How and Why: The Details of Sustainable Homes

 Designers, practitioners, and builders rely on "typical details" to satisfy energy codes and green building programs, protect clients, and keep themselves out of trouble.
 But are these details actually relevant to sustainability—or are we just going with the program?

 This course will give you the "how" and "why" of key details for energy codes and green building.
 From the building envelope to structural systems and hot water heating/distribution, the difference lies in the details.
-Join us to discover the rhyme and reason behind key details, and improve actual efficiency and green value in your sustainable designs.
+Discover the rhyme and reason behind key details, and improve actual efficiency and green value in your sustainable designs.

 Senior Engineer of Technical Services, Southface Energy InstituteMike Barcik is a Senior Engineer for Technical Services at Southface.
 With B.S and M.S. degrees in...